 (1).
 Indicator Title Number of MSP projects implemented at targeted municipalities to assist with the improvement of financial management capability in local government.
-Projects implemented by the MSP at target municipalities to implement support Definition strategies that would assist delegated municipalities to strengthen and improve financial management in local government.
+Definition Projects implemented by the MSP at target municipalities to implement support strategies that would assist delegated municipalities to strengthen and improve financial management in local government.
 Source of data Progress/Close-out reports and/or correspondence with key stakeholders.
-Method of calculation / Quantitative: Number of Projects implemented Assessment MSP projects, any of the following are produced as evidence depending on the stage of the project.
-Agenda/Attendance Register/Minutes of meetings between PT and the Service Provider.
+Method of calculation / Assessment Quantitative: Number of Projects implemented Means of verification MSP projects, any of the following are produced as evidence depending on the stage of the project.
+1. Agenda/Attendance Register/Minutes of meetings between PT and the Service Provider.
 2. Agenda/Attendance Register/Minutes of meetings between PT and the Municipality.
-Means of verification 3.
-Progress reports on the ongoing project (reports are not signed).
+3. Progress reports on the ongoing project (reports are not signed).
 4. Email correspondence to/from service provider and/or municipality e.g. to address review queries.
 5. Draft close-out reports (reports are not signed).
 6. Close-out reports (signed and dated by MM or CFO).
-7. Training presentations/Attendance registers/Training Sign-Off Certificates relating to training provided to municipalities Required information is timeously provided by the municipality which is accurate Assumptions and complete.
-7.00umpuono Commitment from the municipality to implement recommendations.
+7. Training presentations/Attendance registers/Training Sign-Off Certificates relating to training provided to municipalities Assumptions Required information is timeously provided by the municipality which is accurate and complete.
+Commitment from the municipality to implement recommendations.
 Human and financial resources are available to implement the projects.
-Disaggregation of beneficiaries (where N/A applicable) Spatial Transformation N/A (where applicable) Calculation Type Accumulative Reporting Cycle Bi-annually Desired performance Actual performance is desired to be higher than the targeted performance Indicator responsibility Director: Municipal Finance Management
+Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Accumulative Reporting Cycle Bi-annually Desired performance Actual performance is desired to be higher than the targeted performance Indicator responsibility Director: Municipal Finance Management